 Our own small business marketing ideas

-We’re a B2B brand and design agency in Essex, UK and over the years though I found new segments and trends with my customer base.
+We’re a B2B brand studio in Essex, UK and over the years I found new segments and trends with my customer base.
 This helped me to target new audiences based on demographics and geographics.
 Here’s what I found and implemented:

 - My customer base was always B2B service providers but in the last 3 years around 75% of new business have been B2C businesses in retail.